Paul Manafort, Rick Gates indicted by federal grand jury in Russia probe

 It was widely speculated that Manafort would receive the first charges in Special Counsel Robert Mueller’s investigation.

-Manafort has been investigated for his dealings in Ukraine several years ago, for which he did not register as a foreign agent until June 2017.
+Manafort was fired as Trump’s campaign chairman in August 2016, and has been investigated for his dealings in Ukraine several years ago, for which he did not register as a foreign agent until June 2017.

+Chairman of the Democratic National Committee, Tom Perez, said the indictment "underscores the seriousness" of the Mueller probe.

+"The Chairman of Donald Trump’s campaign and his deputy have been charged with conspiracy against the United States, money laundering, and making false statements – all related to their work to promote a pro-Putin regime," Perez said in a statement.
+"It’s time for Republicans to commit to protecting this investigation and preserving the rule of law."